blockworks-foundation/mango-v4/SECURITY.md

 # Important Notice
 Please **DO NOT** create a GitHub issue to report a security problem.
-Instead, please send an email to hello@blockworks.foundation with a detailed description of the attack vector and security risk you have identified.
+Instead, please send an email to security@mango.markets with a detailed description of the attack vector and security risk you have identified.

 # Bug Bounty Overview
 Mango Markets offers bug bounties for Mango Markets' on-chain program code; UI only bugs are omitted.